-Group therapy helps people move in the direction of vitality and healing – increasing one’s capacity to be both more connected in relationships and more fully oneself in life.
+Group therapy helps people move in the direction of vitality and healing – increasing one’s capacity to be more connected, more secure, and more fully oneself in relationships.

 Group therapy is my treatment of choice for working on the “stuff” that comes up in relationship with others.
-Things like social anxiety, tendencies to people please, difficulties with vulnerability or connection.
-Struggles with things like shame, communicating needs and wants, feeling worthy of love and belonging.
-It’s helpful for people who long to be seen and known (by others and by themselves) but struggle to let themselves show up fully.
-And it’s good for people who grapple with anger (too much or not enough), have ambivalence about closeness, or want to deepen their capacity to express their full range of thoughts and feelings.
+Things like social anxiety, people pleasing, shame, difficulties with vulnerability or connection, anger (too much or too little).
+It’s helpful for people longing to be seen and known but struggling to let themselves show up and fully connect.
+It’s good for people who have ambivalence about closeness or want to deepen their capacity to express their full range of thoughts and feelings.

 I am such a fan of group therapy that I’ve spent thousands of hours leading groups, being a member of groups, and learning about groups.
 I have earned the Certified Group Psychotherapist designation which means I’m considered a specialist in group therapy.